wbudic/LifeLog/Current Development Check List.md

 * New CNF Development.
   * &#10004; Migration is currently hard to maintain and data export and import is wrongly reliant to CVS.
   * &#10004; Anons to be enabled.
-  * CVS imports/exports are to be made obsolete in the future.
+  * CVS imports/exports of full database are to be made obsolete in the future.
 It is not safe.
     * This will be still available via command line.
 * RTF Documents header lister page, to provide for, new log entry assignment, deletion, edits.
   * There isnt and shouldn't be a full relationship to docs.
 Hence new log entries can link to existing, docs.